 Whole bean coffee lasts the longest of all.
 They don’t go bad fast, and it is advisable to keep them until brewing for ultimate freshness and grinding only what you will use.
 Always use whole beans within three to four weeks for freshness and overall flavor.

 As mentioned above, only grind the amount of coffee you need.
 If you opt to buy ground beans, make sure to use them within two weeks of opening.

 Once brewed, how long does it last?
 If kept at room temperature, once brewed, coffee should be consumed the same day, if possible, within 12 hours.
 You can also store brewed coffee in the refrigerator for 3- 4 days.

 However, straight black coffee can be stored at room temperature for up to 24 hours after brewing.
 It will always be healthy to eat, but its initial taste will be missing.

-Hot coffee with added milk or creamer, on the other hand, should not be left out for longer than 1 to 2 hours.
+On the other hand, hot coffee with added milk or creamer should not be left out for longer than 1 to 2 hours.

 According to scientific facts, highly dangerous foods (such as milk) can be stored at temperatures between 40 °F and 140 °F (4.4 °C and 60 °C).
 This temperature level is referred to as the “danger zone.”